Ushas

 Ushas is the most exalted goddess in the Rig Veda, but not as important or central as the three male Vedic deities Agni, Soma, and Indra.
 She is on par with other major male Vedic deities.
 She is portrayed as a beautifully adorned young woman riding in a golden chariot or a hundred chariots, drawn by golden red horses or cows, on her path across the sky, making way for the Vedic sun god Surya, who is referred either as her husband or her son.
-Some of the most beautiful hymns in the Vedas are dedicated to her.
+Some analysts describe several of the hymns dedicated to her in the Vedas as the most beautiful.
 Her sister is "Nisha" or Ratri, the deity of night.